trbehera/docs/docs/client-sdk/client-sdk-reference-guide.md

 The SDK will not call into the module after this.
 The SDK will ignore the return value of this callback since no further failure is expected at this point.

 #### Module Errors
 If an error occurs during the service information phase, the TO2 protocol is considered to have failed and will be aborted.
-The Application will need to retry onboarding at a later time.
-A failure could occur for multiple reasons including failure of device/server interaction, failure of signature or hash verification, malformed messages and also if a module returns a failure while processing a PSI, DSI, or OSI command/request.
+The Application will need to retry onboarding later.
+A failure could occur for multiple reasons including failure of device/server interaction, failure of signature or hash verification, malformed messages and if a module returns a failure while processing a PSI, DSI, or OSI command/request.

 On failure, all modules must clean up internal state and discard any configuration information they might have got from the Owner Server.
 Conversely, the Owner Server will also discard all data it might have received from modules.